Reinhard Höhn: Post-war life

-In 1971, the journalist Bernt Engelmann writing in the newspaper Vorwärts published by the Social Democratic Party of Germany (SPD) brought his historic involvement with the Nazi government as an expert in economics and national-socialist politics to light.
-This caused public outcry and Helmut Schmidt (then Defense Minister) stopped his academy from advising the Bundeswehr after March 1972.
+In December 1971, the journalist Bernt Engelmann, writing in the newspaper Vorwärts published by the Social Democratic Party of Germany (SPD), brought to light Höhn's past involvement with the Nazi regime as an expert in law, economics and national socialist politics.
+This caused a public outcry and Helmut Schmidt (then the defense minister) terminated the Bundeswehr's business relationship with Höhn's academy, effective March 1972.
+In the 1980s, Höhn's management model was gradually replaced with management by objectives in the Federal Republic of Germany.